jsbroks/vuehooks/packages/core/README.md

   - `createGlobalState` — create state accessible in any component.
   - `useClamp` — track state of a clamped number.
   - `useCounter` — track state of a number.
-  - `useHover` — track if an element is being hovered over.
   - `useToggle` — track state of a boolean.
+  - `useMounted` — track if the component is mounted.
 - **Emitter**
   - `createEmitter` — create an emitter for an event bus.
   - `useEventOn` — add event listeners to emitters.